 NOTE: If the network has a security encryption, you may be required to enter the security key or passphrase.

 NOTE: You can also connect a wireless device via the Wi-Fi Protected Setup™ (WPS) button located on the router.
 To know more about connecting devices using WPS, click here.

-To know if you have successfully connected, hover your mouse pointer or cursor over the Wireless WLAN utility icon.
+To know if you have successfully connected, hover your mouse pointer or cursor over the Wireless connection icon.
 It should display the network name your computer is connected to with Internet access.

 Was this support article useful?

 Please tell us how we can make this article useful.

 Additional Support Questions?